 What is dQ/dV?
 Incremental capacity analysis meaning and why it matters in BESS

 In battery diagnostics, dQ/dV refers to incremental capacity analysis.
 It is a way of reading electrochemical behaviour through the relationship between capacity change and voltage change.
-The commercially relevant point is not the acronym itself.
-It is whether the method can reveal a degradation story that changes the underwriting, warranty, or operating view of the asset.
+What matters is whether the method can reveal a degradation story that changes the underwriting, warranty, or operating view of the asset.

 Quick answer